Kate Galt Zaneis: Tenure as college president

 Zaneis' tenure in the role was short and not without controversy, beginning when she appointed her favorite instructor, Dr. Everett Fixley, as dean, and continuing with the firing of faculty members without master's degrees.
 Furthermore, the salaries of the higher-paid men on staff were cut to adjust the pay scale of female faculty members, causing problems with townspeople.
 Successes included the securing of Public Works Administration funds to improve buildings and athletic fields on campus; mandatory political donations from faculty were ended, enrollment increased by 30%, and student work programs were funded.

-Furthermore, she secured a speaking appearance by Eleanor Roosevelt.
+She secured a speaking appearance by Eleanor Roosevelt.
 But public sentiment in Oklahoma was turning against the New Deal, and with the men of the faculty upset the State Board of Education fired Zaneis from her post in May 1937.
-No clear reason was ever given, but it was widely said, including by prominent and influential local figures such as Claude C. Hatchett, that she had been removed because of her gender.
 Another woman would not be named to the school's presidency until Joe Anna Hibbler took the position in 1991.

 Zaneis' firing inspired the formation of the Women's Democratic Council, a group of local activists who believed she was fired because of her gender; Zaneis led the group, which advocated for women's participation in politics, for six years.

 Later life

 Zaneis continued her work in her chosen field, serving as director of education for the Oklahoma Department of Public Safety and working on the state's school lunch program, first through the Oklahoma Department of Public Welfare and later through the Oklahoma Department of Education.
-In her later career, she transferred between various state agencies, including a stint with the newly formed Civil Defense Agency in the 1950s, before retiring in 1963 and moving back to her native Ardmore with Brent.
-In 1973, Brent died unexpectedly of a sudden fall; Zaneis became distraught over her death and never recovered.
-She died on September 9 of the same year in Ardmore Memorial Hospital and was buried in Ardmore's Rosehill Cemetery.
+In later years, she transferred between various state agencies, including a stint with the newly formed Civil Defense Agency in the 1950s, before retiring in 1963 and moving back to her native Ardmore with Brent.
+In 1973, Brent died unexpectedly of a sudden fall; Zaneis was distraught over her death and never recovered.

+She died on September 9, 1973, at Ardmore Memorial Hospital, aged 86.
+She was buried in Ardmore's Rosehill Cemetery.
 A school in Carter County, erected in 1923, was named for Zaneis, while her portrait, painted by Southeastern Oklahoma State Teachers College faculty member Minnie Baker, is displayed at the Oklahoma Historical Society.